YvesW/client-resizer/README.md

 - Open the ``Snap back/contain in screen`` category.
 - Tick the boxes for the sides you want to enable snap back/contain in screen for.<br>
   ![Snap back](docs/img/contain-in-screen-booleans.PNG)<br>
-- The client will now be snapped back/contained in screen once your cursor leaves the menubar (title bar).<br>
+- The client will now be snapped back/contained in screen once your cursor leaves the menubar (title bar) or when you move your cursor in the menubar.<br>
   *Tip: even with a 'hard' snap back/contain in screen, you can use hotkey-based resizing to move your client to another monitor if desired.*
 - *Optional:* if your client is not in the desired location after snapping back or snaps back too soon/too late, increase or decrease the offset.<br>
   ![Snap back offsets](docs/img/contain-in-screen-offsets.PNG)<br>